yelizaveta-pystina/SpartanTrack/dev-06-0.2-main/ReadMe.md

 New window opens: "Program Language Management"

-To add a language:
+Add a language:

 Type "Java" in text field
 Click "Add Language"
 See success message
 "Java" will appear in table

-To add more languages:
+Add more languages:
 for example,
 Add "Python"
 Add "C++"